Reporter Outreach Logo

 Content: Everyone Has It.
 That's the Problem.

 Content used to be the competitive advantage.
-Write a comprehensive guide, hit your keywords, publish consistently — and you'd outrank competitors who weren't trying as hard.
+Write a comprehensive guide, hit your keywords, publish consistently — outrank competitors who weren't trying as hard.
 That era is over.

 What Google Actually Evaluates